LuisHenriqueCarmanhan/python-intermediate-project/README.md

 # 🐍 Python Intermediate Projects

-This repository contains exercises and small projects developed during the intermediate stages of my Python learning journey, based on **Python Mundo 2 and Mundo 3** (Curso em Vídeo).
+This repository represents the continuation of my Python learning journey, building upon the foundations established in my previous beginner-level projects.

-The focus of this repository is to strengthen programming logic, code organization, and practical problem-solving using more advanced Python concepts.
+The main goal of this repository is to further explore, practice, and apply programming logic, core Python concepts, and good coding practices through more complex exercises and problem-solving scenarios, as my understanding of the language evolves.

----

 ## 📚 Topics Covered